takaebato/rack-dev_insight/README.md

 ### Prerequisites

-Confirm that your platform is listed in your `Gemfile.lock`.

-For instance, run the following command to add x86_64-linux:
+This gem depends on the [sql-insight-rb](https://github.com/takaebato/sql-insight-rb) which includes a Rust extension. \
+We recommend using the precompiled gems provided by `sql-insight-rb`.
+Available platforms are as follows:

 ```
+arm-linux
+aarch64-linux
+arm64-darwin
+x64-mingw-ucrt
+x64-mingw32
+x86_64-darwin
-bundle lock --add-platform x86_64-linux
+x86_64-linux
+x86_64-linux-musl
 ```

-This step is crucial for successfully installing the platform-specific native binaries.
-If you encounter any difficulties or need to confirm platform support, please refer to [INSTALLATION_GUIDE.md](https://github.com/takaebato/rack-dev_insight/blob/master/INSTALLATION_GUIDE.md) for more details.
+If you face any difficulties, please refer to [INSTALLATION_GUIDE.md](https://github.com/takaebato/sql-insight-rb/blob/master/INSTALLATION_GUIDE.md) for more details.

 ### For Rails applications